Repurchase agreement: Structure and other terminology

-A reverse repo is a repo with the roles of A and B exchanged.

 The following table summarizes the terminology:

 History

 In the United States, repos have been used from as early as 1917 when wartime taxes made older forms of lending less attractive.
 At first, repos were used just by the Federal Reserve to lend to other banks, but the practice soon spread to other market participants.
 The use of repos expanded in the 1920s, fell away through the Great Depression and WWII, then expanded once again in the 1950s, enjoying rapid growth in the 1970s and 1980s in part due to computer technology.

 According to Yale economist Gary Gorton, repo evolved to provide large non-depository financial institutions with a method of secured lending analogous to the depository insurance provided by the government in traditional banking, with the collateral acting as the guarantee for the investor.

 In 1982, the failure of Drysdale Government Securities led to a loss of $285 million for Chase Manhattan Bank.
 This resulted in a change in how accrued interest is used in calculating the value of the repo securities.
 In the same year, the failure of Lombard-Wall, Inc. resulted in a change in the federal bankruptcy laws pertaining to repos.
 The failure of ESM Government Securities in 1985 led to the closing of Home State Savings Bank in Ohio and a run on other banks insured by the private-insurance Ohio Deposit Guarantee Fund.
 The failure of these and other firms led to the enactment of the Government Securities Act of 1986.

 In 2007–2008, a run on the repo market, in which funding for investment banks was either unavailable or at very high interest rates, was a key aspect of the subprime mortgage crisis that led to the Great Recession.

 In July 2011, concerns arose among bankers and the financial press that if the 2011 U.S. debt ceiling crisis led to a default, it could cause considerable disruption to the repo market.
 This was because treasuries are the most commonly used collateral in the US repo market, and as a default would have downgraded the value of treasuries, it could have resulted in repo borrowers having to post far more collateral.

 During September 2019, the U.S. Federal Reserve intervened in the role of investor to provide funds in the repo markets, when overnight lending rates jumped due to a series of technical factors that had limited the supply of funds available.